Welcome to Matrix Education

 These universities are highly competitive, so achieving a top ATAR and excelling in your VCE subjects is crucial for securing a place in these prestigious law programs.

-Choosing the right VCE subjects to get into law in university is about more than just ticking boxes for university admissions.
+Choosing the right VCE subjects to get into law at university is about more than just ticking boxes for university admissions.
 It’s about developing the skills that will serve you well in a legal career.
-Subjects like English, VCE Legal Studies, History, and Philosophy will sharpen your communication and critical thinking skills, while Maths and Languages provide analytical and global perspectives that can be useful in many areas of law.